WebDev-CR/Jquery-JSON/README.md

-** REVISAR /views/index.rhtml para la respuesta **

-# Aplicación en respuesta a la siguiente pregunta:
+Aplicación en respuesta a la siguiente pregunta:

 A message from MANUEL GONZALEZ to all members of $("Costa Rica").is(":cool"); on jQuery Meetups!